01

 What natma does

 Plan the week you mean to live.
 Let real signals show what happened.
-Use review and Sense to decide what changes next.
+Ask Sense what your data means, then decide what changes next.

 01